-The Southern Academic Center (SAC), located at US Central Command (CENTCOM) in Tampa, Florida, primarily serves students who live and work in the vicinity of MacDill Air Force Base but also supports students from six instructional sites: US Southern Command (SOUTHCOM), Hurlburt Field and Joint Interagency Task Force-South (JIATF-South) in Florida, National Air and Space Intelligence Center (NASIC) in Ohio, Redstone Arsenal in Alabama, and Fort Liberty in North Carolina.
-These various agencies/activities support a large and diverse student population representing eight different organizations and agencies.
+The Southern Academic Center (SAC), located at US Central Command (CENTCOM) in Tampa, Florida, primarily serves students who live and work in the vicinity of MacDill Air Force Base but also supports students from six instructional sites: US Southern Command (SOUTHCOM), Hurlburt Field, and Joint Interagency Task Force-South (JIATF-South) in Florida, National Air and Space Intelligence Center (NASIC) in Ohio, Redstone Arsenal in Alabama, and Fort Bragg in North Carolina.
+These various locations support a large and diverse student population representing eight different organizations and agencies.

-The SAC staff consists of two permanent full-time members, augmented by adjunct faculty, and is fully integrated with the full-time faculty members from the main campus.
+The SAC staff consists of two permanent full-time members, augmented by adjunct faculty, and is fully integrated with the full-time faculty members from the main NIU campus.
 Like the main campus programs, NIU programs at the SAC are open to US Government civilians and military service members who hold TS/SCI clearances.

-Like the main campus, the SAC operates on an academic quarter calendar, and classes meet on Tuesdays, Wednesdays, and Thursdays for ten weeks from 1630 to 1910-except for the summer quarter, which is only eight weeks with classes from 1630 to 1940.
-By taking two classes per quarter, students in the MSSI or MSTI degree program can complete the coursework in 18 months.
-The degree requires a master's thesis, SRP (MSSI only), or ARP or Portfolio (MSTI only).
-The thesis may be completed concurrently with the coursework but can typically take up to an additional six months to complete.
+SAC students take two courses per quarter for two years in the MSSI or MSTI degree program and complete a master's thesis (MSSI and MSTI), SRP (MSSI only), or ARP or Portfolio (MSTI only) to earn a degree.